LuKks/hyperforward/README.md

 2) **Normal remote forward each one:**

-_In this case, only certain keys should be able to use the private VNC service._
+_In this case, only certain people should be able to use the private VNC service._
 ```bash
 hyperforward remote 127.0.0.1:3000 --key http-1
 hyperforward remote 127.0.0.1:4001 --key vnc-1 --firewall cristian,lukks